steemit/devportal/_quickstart/javascript.md

 ##### **Javascript Developers**

-Our official JS toolkit is located at : [https://github.com/steemit/steem-js](https://github.com/steemit/steem-js)
+Our official JS toolkit is located at: [https://github.com/steemit/steem-js](https://github.com/steemit/steem-js)

 The Javascript library let's your app easily access steem blockchain data and also perform user actions.